 Bright Steps Mentorship

 Connecting with children diagnosed with autism spectrum disorder (ASD) can be extremely challenging.
-Bright Steps Mentorship (BSM) is an NPREMA Program that seeks to meet the unique needs of students with autism through meaningful connections between volunteer tutors and autistic children.
-Focusing on evidence-based teaching strategies to help prepare preschool children for success in a traditional school setting, BSM pairs volunteers and children with ASD, volunteer training, and provides ASD resources for families.
+The Autism Connection (TAC) is a not-for-profit organization which seeks to meet the unique needs of students with autism through meaningful connections between volunteer tutors and autistic children.
+Focusing on evidence-based teaching strategies to help prepare preschool children for success in a traditional school setting, TAC pairs volunteers and children with ASD, volunteer training, and provides ASD resources for families.

 Volunteer Training for Tutors by Certified Applied Behavioral Analysis (ABA) Therapists